lukas-frystak-sonarsource/sonarqube-server-guides/database/running-sqs-db-copy-tool-on-kubernetes.md

 kubectl logs job/sqs-db-copy-tool -f
 ```

-For persistent debugging, you can also check the job events:
+For additional troubleshooting information, you can also check the job events:

 ```bash
 kubectl describe job sqs-db-copy-tool